-Employing genome-wide association study data from >188,000 individuals we have identified a microRNA, miR-128-1, as a crucial regulator of circulating cholesterol and triglycerides.
+Employing genome-wide association study data from >188,000 individuals they have identified a microRNA, miR-128-1, as a crucial regulator of circulating cholesterol and triglycerides.
 Surprisingly, miR-128- 1 is located in a genomic region on human chromosome 2 that is also strongly linked to recent positive selection, type 2 diabetes, and obesity.
-Based on our supportive in vivo data in several mouse obesity and metabolic disease models, we hypothesize that miR-128-1 represents a thrifty microRNA that acts as a potent negative regulator of energy expenditure, selected as a human evolutionary adaptation to promote fat storage to survive famine in ancient times.
+Based on their supportive in vivo data in several mouse obesity and metabolic disease models, they hypothesize that miR-128-1 represents a thrifty microRNA that acts as a potent negative regulator of energy expenditure, selected as a human evolutionary adaptation to promote fat storage to survive famine in ancient times.
 Currently, this represents a maladaptation in the developed world with abundant food, resulting in increased risk for cardio-metabolic diseases such as coronary artery disease, Metabolic Syndrome (MetS), obesity, type 2 diabetes, and non-alcoholic fatty liver diseases (NAFLD/NASH).
-Indeed, our ongoing and planned studies are aimed at developing LNA ASO modalities targeting miR-128-1 for the treatment of these metabolic diseases, and unpublished results from mouse obesity and NASH models look very promising.
-We have also unexpectedly found a link of miR-128-1 to Duchenne Muscular Dystrophy (DMD), a rare and early lethal muscle wasting disorder, and we are investigating a potential pathological disease modifying role of miR-128-1 in DMD, and whether it might represent a target for LNA ASOs as a novel DMD treatment in conjunction with other approaches such as exon-skipping ASO modalities.
+Indeed, their ongoing and planned studies are aimed at developing LNA ASO modalities targeting miR-128-1 for the treatment of these metabolic diseases, and unpublished results from mouse obesity and NASH models look very promising.
+They have also unexpectedly found a link of miR-128-1 to Duchenne Muscular Dystrophy (DMD), a rare and early lethal muscle wasting disorder, and they are investigating a potential pathological disease modifying role of miR-128-1 in DMD, and whether it might represent a target for LNA ASOs as a novel DMD treatment in conjunction with other approaches such as exon-skipping ASO modalities.